 The Renison mine produces a tin concentrate of grade varying between 50- 60% Sn with internal process designed to reduce penalty metals such as iron, sulphur, tungsten and copper.
-The metallurgical process is complex and applies several stages of gravity-type concentration as well as sulphide and oxide flotation, regrinding and acid leach methods.
+The complex metallurgical process includes ore-sorting pre-concentration, multi-stage gravity concentration, flotation, regrinding and leaching.
 The metallurgical recovery is estimated based on regression analysis of grade recovery curves from the actual processing of ores in the plant.
 Metallurgical recoveries on the various ore and grades were considered as part of the cut-off grade analysis.